gs1/GS1_DigitalLink_Resolver_CE/External-Proxy-Apache2-VM/README.md

 Depending on your implementation, you are likely to need a proxy server between the internet and your Docker Engine container runtime.
-The most useful reason for a proxy is that it can take on the job of processing secure HTTP decryption and encryption tasks, passing on 'clear text' versions of incoming requests and outgoing responses to the id-web-server container running on an internal Docker Engine.
+The most useful reason for a proxy is that it can take on the job of processing secure HTTP decryption and encryption tasks, passing on 'clear text' versions of incoming requests and outgoing responses to the GS1 DigitalLink Resolver CE Docker service running on an internal Docker Engine.

 Our simple solution is to have an upstream web server that performs this proxying.
 This way our Docker Engine and its containers are not themselves on the internet; instead behind an appropriate firewall that only the proxy server